begmuhommet/low-ops-docs/docs/how-to/manage-backups.md

 To access the `Backups` tab, follow the steps below:

-1. On the `Catalog` homepage, choose the application from the list.
+1. Navigate to the `Environments` tab and choose the environment from the list.
-2. Once the application is selected, the navigaion menu will appear on the left side.
-Click on the `Environments` tab.
-3. Select one of the environments such as `Test`,`Acceptance` or `Production`.

 ![](../assets/environments_overview.jpg)

-4. Once one of the environments is selected, a new dropdown navigation menu will appear.
+2. Once one of the environments is selected, a new dropdown navigation menu will appear.
-5. In the left-side menu, select `Backups`.
+3. In the left-side menu, select `Backups`.

 ## *Create a Backup*